isachin-dot/sachin-diku/readme.md

-hey this is sachin website!
+hey this is sachin-diku website!
-please read this carefully!
+This is my coding website and make you better place!